DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

     Pragmatic Action’, *Cognitive science* 18 (1994): 513-549.

 [^37]: Kirsh and Maglio, ‘On Distinguishing Epistemic from Pragmatic
-    Action’.
+    Action’: 513.

 [^38]: Kirsh and Maglio, ‘On Distinguishing Epistemic from Pragmatic
-    Action’.
+    Action’: 513.

 [^39]: Tommaso Venturini, ‘What is Second-Degree Objectivity and How Could
     It Be Represented’,
     http://www.medialab.sciences-po.fr/publications/Venturini-Second\_Degree\_Objectivity\_draft1.pdf.

 [^40]: Richard H. Thaler and Cass R. Sunstein, *Nudge: Improving Decisions
-    about Health, Wealth, and Happyiess*, London: Penguin Books, 2009.
+    about Health, Wealth, and Happiness*, London: Penguin Books, 2009.

 [^41]: Tim Harford, ‘Why We Do What We Do‘, *Financial Times*, 28 January
     2011.